Friday, October 11, 2024

 4. Utilities: Utility companies sometimes pull your credit when setting up new services.

-5. Cell phone contracts: If you initiate a new cellular plan and this involves financing of a device.
+5. Cell phone contracts: If you initiate a new cellular plan and this involves financing a device.

 How Hard Pulls Affect Your Credit Score

-Hard pulls can harm your credit score, but generally the effect is minor and temporary.
+Hard pulls can harm your credit score, but generally, the effect is minor and temporary.
 Here’s what you want to know:

 2. The impact of a hard pull fades away with time.